What Is Legal Operations?

 Legal’s key operational challenges are:

-Slow legal turnaround time and efficiency.
-Without technology to automate and manage contract intake, approval, review and archiving in a timely manner, Legal can’t prioritize legal asks.
+- Slow legal turnaround time and efficiency.
+Without technology to automate and manage contract intake, approval, review and archiving in a timely and transparent manner, legal can’t prioritize legal asks, and stakeholders get frustrated waiting for responses that never come.
 Result?
-Legal is seen as a black hole, holding up business.
+Legal is seen as a black hole that holds up business.

-Legal seen as a cost center.
-Without technology to access key intelligence locked inside contracts — from contractual obligations to governing law — Legal can’t quantify its value to management, putting a dollar value on its work (e.g., risks mitigated or time saved).
+- Legal seen as a cost center.
+Without technology to access key intelligence locked inside contracts — from contractual obligations to governing law — legal can’t quantify its value to management, putting a dollar value on its work (e.g., risks mitigated or time saved).
 Result?
-Legal is flying blind.
+Legal is flying blind, continuously trying to justify investment in itself.

 Legal teams that fail to modernize their contracting may spend unnecessary weeks or months on manual tasks that more efficient teams spend only hours or days on.